jonathan-laurent/KaTie/README.md

   - `print_cc[s]{ag}: string`: returns the string representation of a Kappa graph representing the connected component of agent `ag` in state `s`.
 Unique identifiers are indicated for all involved agents (i.e. the same identifiers accessible via `agent_id`).
   - `snapshot[s]: string`: performs a snapshot of the full state `s`, stores it into a freshly generated file in JSON format and returns the path to this file.
 Similarly to `print_cc`, snapshots are annotated with unique agent identifiers.
 See [here](#when-clauses) for a caveat in the presence of when-clauses.

-Whenever measure is called on an agent that does not exist in the mixture, it returns value `null`.
+Whenever a measure is called on an agent that does not exist in the specified state, it returns the value `null`.

 ### Other features